-Internet addiction of the first-year students in a Technical University
+Internet dependence of first-year students technical University

 S.V.
-Lavrinenko, P.I.
-Polikarpov
+Lavrinenko

 Abstract-Internet addiction is the most important problem of our time, especially among young people.
 The article presents the results of investigation of Internet addiction of first-year students of one of Russia's leading technical universities.
 The study was conducted on the basis of K. Young techniques.
 According to the results, the problem is very serious.
 Symptoms of Internet addiction have been found in nearly one-third of students.
 Only 10 percent of students are ordinary internet users.
 It is necessary to organize the educational process in the electronic environment more actively and efficiently.
 As a result, the students while they are at the computer will spend time with benefits for their education, without any negative consequences.